wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
-- Added new feature for after email activation redirection for particular membership level.
+- Added new feature to confiugre an "after email activation redirection" for any membership level.

 = 4.3.2 =
 - Added CSS to highlight the order status in the payments menu.